-You must follow strict procedures if you want your tenant to leave your property, depending on the type of tenancy agreement your tenants have and the terms of it.
+You must follow strict procedures if you want your tenants to leave your property.

-You may be guilty of illegally evicting or harassing your tenants if you don’t follow the correct procedures.
+You may be guilty of harassing or illegally evicting your tenants if you don’t follow the correct procedures.

-Periodic tenancies run on a week-by-week or month-by-month basis, with no fixed end date.
-If your tenants have one of these:
+- periodic tenancies - these run week-by-week or month-by-month with no fixed end date

 You only need to give them ‘reasonable notice’ to quit.
-Reasonable notice usually means the length of the rental payment period - so if your tenants pay rent weekly, you can give them 1 week’s notice.
+Reasonable notice usually means the length of the rental payment period, so if your tenants pay rent weekly you can give them one week’s notice.
 The notice doesn’t have to be in writing.

-You can then change the locks on their rooms, even if they still have belongings there.
-However, you must give your tenants’ belongings back to them.
+You can then change the locks on their rooms, even if they still have belongings in there.

-If your tenants started their tenancy before 27 February 1997, they might have an assured or a regulated tenancy.
-You will then have to follow different rules to evict them and they’ll have increased protection from eviction.
+If your tenants started their tenancy before 27 February 1997, they might have an assured or regulated tenancy.
+You’ll then have to follow different rules to evict them and they’ll have increased protection from eviction.